magento/magento2-samples/sample-bundle-all/README.md

 Ensure you have the package.magento.com added as a repository in your composer.json and then run `composer update` to have composer download the sample modules.

-Next run the Magento 2 setup application to have the modules show up in Magento 2.
+Once installed, run the Magento 2 setup application and enable each of the installed modules.